Christine-horrocks/CV/README.md

 MA in Applied Lingistics and English Language Teaching
 - Distinction
-- Modules included: Socio and psycho - lingistics, language acquisition, grammar, pronunciation, and research method.
+- Modules included: Socio and psycho - lingistics, language acquisition, grammar, pronunciation, and research methods.
 - Final dissertation focused on the identification, diagnosis and support of dyslexic international students in UK universities for who English is a second language.